rganes5/MAANUSHI_EARTH_E-COMMERCE_GO_GIN_CLEAN_ARCH/README.md

 8. [Razorpay](https://github.com/razorpay/razorpay-go): A Go client library for the Razorpay API, facilitating payment processing and management.

 Please refer to the respective package documentation for more information on how to use and integrate these packages into your Go application.

+## Quality Assurance
+1. [Unit Testing]: The project incorporates unit testing to ensure the correctness of individual units of code and enhance code maintainability.
+2. [Continuous Integration/Continuous Deployment (CI/CD) Pipeline]: A robust CI/CD pipeline is set up to automate the build, testing, and deployment processes.
+This ensures a smooth and reliable deployment workflow.

 # Setup Instructions
 To use and test the MAANUSHI_EARTH_E-COMMERCE_GO_GIN_CLEAN_ARCH project, please follow these steps: